 I learned quickly in my first year of teaching how helpful it is to keep reviewing first- and second-quarter content so you aren’t scrambling to reteach at spring testing time.

-These worksheets are perfect to use for morning work and math stations to keep skills fresh long after you’ve finished teaching those units.
+These worksheets are perfect to use for morning work, math stations, and sub plans to keep skills fresh long after you’ve finished teaching those units.

 Winter-themed Boom Cards